Isogeny: Case of abelian varieties

 Isogenous elliptic curves to E can be obtained by quotienting E by finite subgroups, here subgroups of the 4-torsion subgroup.

 For abelian varieties, such as elliptic curves, this notion can also be formulated as follows:

 Let E_{1} and E_{2} be abelian varieties of the same dimension over a field k.
 An isogeny between E_{1} and E_{2} is a dense morphism f : E_{1} → E_{2} of varieties that preserves basepoints (i.e. f maps the identity point on E_{1} to that on E_{2}).

 This is equivalent to the above notion, as every dense morphism between two abelian varieties of the same dimension is automatically surjective with finite fibres, and if it preserves identities then it is a homomorphism of groups.

 Two abelian varieties E_{1} and E_{2} are called isogenous if there is an isogeny E_{1} → E_{2}.
 This can be shown to be an equivalence relation; in the case of elliptic curves, symmetry is due to the existence of the dual isogeny.
 As above, every isogeny induces homomorphisms of the groups of the k-valued points of the abelian varieties.

+Tate's isogeny theorem

+In mathematics, Tate's isogeny theorem, proved by Tate (1966), states that two abelian varieties over a finite field are isogeneous if and only if their Tate modules are isomorphic (as Galois representations).